olrafa/nodal-point/README.md

 ## Run the project

-The is no production build or anything like that.
+There is no production build or anything like that.
 It's just set for a local development environment.
 So, you need to have Node installed.

 Then, run: